lvh/icecap/doc/intro.md

 API is stable, it will be called `v1`.
 Future backwards incompatible changes cause version bumps.

-The following paths are supported:
+The only real API is:

-- `POST /v0/capabilities` creates a new capability.
+- `POST /v0/capabilities` creates a new cap.

+Additionally, there are APIs for exercising and revoking caps:

-- `GET /v0/capabilities/{capability_id}` exercises a capability.
+- `GET /v0/capabilities/{cap}` exercises a cap.
-- `DELETE /v0/capabilities/{capability_id}` revokes a capability.
+- `DELETE /v0/capabilities/{cap}` revokes a cap.

+However, you should use the URLs returned when creating capabilities, rather than producing these URLs manually.

 ## Creating capabilities

-To create a capability, POST some [EDN][EDN] describing it.
+To create a cap, POST some [EDN][EDN] describing it.

 [EDN]: https://github.com/edn-format/edn

-Currently, this description only consists of a *plan*, which describes the actions to be taken when the capability is exercised.
+Currently, this description only consists of a *plan*, which describes the actions to be taken when the cap is exercised.

 A plan is one of these things: